gsake/proxy-set-unset/README.md

 # Proxy-Script

-This script is used to set/unset the proxy settings in a development environment
+This script is used to set/unset the proxy settings in a WSL development environment

 Installation:
 * chmod 755 proxy.sh